 Once the thing of street cart lore due to a banned status in Los Angeles, the danger dog is wrapped in bacon and fried, then topped with grilled onions and chili sauce–or toppings like jalapeños, ketchup, mustard, mayonnaise, and grilled bell peppers.

 The Detroit Coney is a midwestern institution in and of itself.
 Top an all beef steamed hot dog with beanless chili and diced onions.
 Garnish with mustard and shredded cheddar cheese.

 Seattle Style Dog

 Generously slather a toasted bun with cream cheese and add a grilled frank topped with plenty of grilled onions to start your Seattle-Style hot dog.
-Additional toppings can include jalapenos, kraut, and even sometimes sriracha, barbeque sauce, or kimchi.
+Additional toppings can include jalapeños, kraut, and even sometimes sriracha, barbecue sauce, or kimchi.

 There are a number of southern slaw dogs, but the Carolina style slaw dog tops an all beef steamed dog and piles it high with beanless chili, slaw and mustard.

 The classic New York street dog can be found all over Manhattan–from street carts to shops like Gray's Papaya.
 Steamed natural casing or kosher, these all beef dogs are loaded up with kraut and mustard.